St. Clement Parish (Ottawa): History

 In 1968, Ottawa Archbishop Joseph-Aurèle Plourde authorized a small group of Catholics who remained attached to the Church's traditional liturgical heritage to continue to use the Latin Tridentine Mass.
 This group found an older priest who agreed to serve them in this desire, and they received permission to use the chapel of the Monastery of the Sisters Adorers of the Precious Blood on Echo Drive in Ottawa for Mass.
 They were served first by Canon René Martin, the chaplain of the convent, then by Fr.
 Guy Martin, W.F.
 In the early 1970s, the community was told to use the Mass of Paul VI, which they did, but using the Latin language.
 Fr.
 Charles-Henri Bélanger, a former padre of the Canadian Armed Forces, became chaplain to the congregation in 1981.

 The Community continued to gather at the Precious Blood Sisters' Monastery until 1984 when the Sisters renovated their chapel.
 That year the Community acquired a small building of their own in the Ottawa suburb of Gloucester, which they renovated into a chapel, placed under the patronage of Saint Clement, and furnished with altars salvaged from the renovated Monastery chapel.

-The Community continued to use that chapel until the summer of 1993, when Archbishop Plourde's successor, Archbishop Marcel Gervais, made available a purpose-built church complete with rectory at the corner of Mann and Russell Avenues in the Sandy Hill neighbourhood of Ottawa.
+The Community continued to use that chapel until the summer of 1993, when Archbishop Plourde's successor, Archbishop Marcel Gervais, made available a purpose-built church complete with rectory at the corner of Mann and Russell Avenues in the Sandy Hill neighborhood of Ottawa.
 Built in 1957, this building had housed a French-language Catholic parish, St. Pie X, until 1983, when the building had been sold to the Maronite diocese of Ottawa and renamed St. Charbel's.
 At the time the Maronite community in Ottawa was growing rapidly as a result of the Lebanese Civil War.
 In 1993 the Maronites moved to a larger church in Vanier.
 With this new church building, the Archbishop elevated the St. Clement Latin Community of Ottawa to the rank of a quasi-parish.